Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/user_manual.md

 4. Review the Overview tab and describe the KPI cards.
 5. Run Moving Average with a 7-period window.
 6. Compare it with Exponential Smoothing and discuss MAE and MAPE.
+7. Switch to Linear Regression or segment comparison if you want to demonstrate deeper functionality.
-7. Open Anomaly Detection and adjust the threshold to show sensitivity.
+8. Open Anomaly Detection and adjust the threshold to show sensitivity.
-8. Export the results and explain how they could support a manager's decision-making.
+9. Export the results and explain how they could support a manager's decision-making.

 ## Common Issues